Shre-D/Anitard-v2-CRUx-Round-3/README.md

 This project was built for the round 3 inductions of CRUx, BPHC.

 # Anitard v2
 Anitard is a website where users can search,discover and stream their favourite anime and search and view manga too.
 Anitard v2 adds streaming to Anitard along with a bunch of new cool features.
-Now, users can Login through various providers, mark and favourite anime, sort anime search results through various parameters and much more.
+Now, users can Login through various providers,review, mark and favourite anime,  sort anime search results through various parameters and much more.

 This project uses Nextjs, React, MaterialUI icons and Tailwind for the frontend.
 It uses PostgresSQL, Prisma, Redis, NextAuth,Supabase,Cloudinary and Apollo with GraphQL query fetching on the backend.